allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 ### Convolution

-Let's illustrate what we mean by convolution in our context on a one dimensional signal
+Let&rsquo;s illustrate what we mean by convolution in our context on a one dimensional signal

 ```python
 import numpy as np